dm-academy/Calavera/docs/Installation.md

 1. manos (Development environment)
 1. cara (Production environment)

 Any other order will likely result in errors and an unusable cluster.

-So:
+## Installation step by step

+Figure out a suitable location to download the repository from Github.
+It is not large, but I recommend that you not "nest" it too deeply (Windows is especially annoying this way) and that you avoid having spaces in the pathnames (e.g. "My Documents").
+Creating a C:\home\myname directory would be a good location example.

+Run the following, one at a time.
+They will generate LOTS of console output.

 ````
+./startup.sh  (or startup.bat on windows)
 vagrant up cerebro
 vagrant up brazos
 vagrant up espina